Cancers of the Oral Mucosa

 Patient Education

 Unfortunately, little has been done in regard to patient education as it concerns oral cancer.
 Like melanoma, oral cancer can be easily seen, except those in the posterior regions of the tongue, by the patient and the primary care physician.
 However, this is true only if they know how to identify it.
-Of interest, the National Cancer Institute (NCI) estimates 87,110 new cases of melanoma for 2017, with 9,730 estimated deaths, while for oral cancer, they estimate 49,670 new cases, with a mortality of 9,700.
-This difference can only be explained by the aggressive campaign sponsored by the America Academy of Dermatology (AAD) against melanoma, which produced and distributed visual teaching material for patients about the risk of melanoma and the typical clinical presentation.
-Increased awareness instituted by relevant dental societies to educate the public on the risks and typical clinical presentation of oral squamous cell carcinoma (OSCC) is recommended.
+The National Cancer Institute estimates 100,350 new cases of melanoma for 2020, with 6,850 estimated deaths, while for oral cancer, they estimate 53,260 new cases, with a mortality of 10,750.
+This difference can only be explained by the aggressive campaign sponsored by the America Academy of Dermatology against melanoma, which produced and distributes visual teaching material for patients about the risk of melanoma and clinical presentation.
+Increased awareness has been instituted by relevant dental societies (eg, American Dental Association, American Academy of Oral Medicine) to educate the public on risk factors and typical clinical presentation of precancerous lesions and oral cancer.
+Patients should be educated regarding lifestyle changes, including a better diet richer in vegetables and fruits, risk of oral cancer due to oral sex, discontinued smoking, and moderation of alcohol consumption.
+Furthermore, patients should be encouraged to learn more about their oral condition, how to do a self-oral examination, prevention, treatment options, and complications from therapy.

 History

-Erythroplastic lesions are velvety red plaques, with a prevalence ranging from 0.01-0.21%,[9, 10] which, in at least 90% of cases, show severe dysplasia or frank malignancy.
+Erythroplastic lesions are velvety red plaques, with a prevalence ranging from 0.01-0.21%,[5, 30] which, in at least 90% of cases, show severe dysplasia or frank malignancy.
 In contrast, most white lesions are not malignant or premalignant.
 Speckled or verrucous leukoplakias are more likely to be premalignant.
 The prevalence of leukoplakias as compared with erythroplakia is higher, and severe dysplasia or carcinomatous change is more common in erythroplakia.
 Homogeneous leukoplakias are only very occasionally premalignant, but speckled or verrucous leukoplakias are more likely to be premalignant.
 In a study of 257 patients with oral leukoplakia, Silverman et al followed these patients over a mean period of 7.2 years.
 Of these patients, 17.5% developed carcinoma.
-The time from initial diagnosis of either epithelial dysplasia or hyperkeratosis to carcinoma ranged from 6 months to 39 years.[11]
+The time from initial diagnosis of either epithelial dysplasia or hyperkeratosis to carcinoma ranged from 6 months to 39 years.[28]

 In most cases, a biopsy with histologic examination is required because dysplasia may precede malignant changes.
 The rate of malignant changes can be as high as 36% when moderate or severe dysplasia is present.
 Be aware that single ulcers, lumps, red patches, or white patches (particularly if they persist >3 wk) may be manifestations of malignancy.

-OSCC may manifest as the following:
+Oral SCC may manifest as the following:

-Dental practitioners and dental care professionals should remain vigilant for signs of potentially malignant disorders and oral cancer while performing routine oral examinations.[12]
+Oral medicine specialists and dental care professionals should remain vigilant for signs of potentially malignant disorders and oral cancer while performing routine oral examinations.[31]

 Physical Examination

 The clinical appearance of oral cancer is highly variable and includes ulcers, red or white areas, lumps, or fissures.
-Lesions always must be palpated after inspection to detect induration and fixation to deeper tissues.
+Lesions must always be palpated after inspection to detect induration and fixation to deeper tissues.

 Erythroplakia is a red and often velvety lesion, which, unlike leukoplakias, may not form a plaque but is level with or depressed below the surrounding mucosa.
 Of these lesions, 75-90% may show severe epithelial dysplasia, carcinoma in situ, or invasive changes.
 Erythroplakia can affect patients of either sex in their sixth and seventh decades and typically involves the floor of the mouth, the ventral surface of the tongue, or the soft palate.
-Red oral lesions usually are more dangerous than white oral lesions.
+Erythroplakias (red) oral lesions usually are more dangerous than white oral lesions.

 Oral mucosal white patches usually result from increased keratinization or candidosis.
 Leukoplakia is restricted to white patches for which a cause cannot be established; therefore, the term implies a diagnosis by exclusion (eg, lichen planus, candidiasis).
 The term leukoplakia is also used irrespective of the presence or absence of epithelial dysplasia.
 Leukoplakia is a clinical term for a persistent adherent white patch with no histologic connotation and no implied premalignant potential.
-Some OSCC can also appear as a white patch.
+Some oral SCC can also appear as a white patch.

 A typical malignant ulcer is hard with heaped-up and often everted or rolled edges and a granular floor, as shown in the image below.